connelldave/botocove/README.md

 ## Pre-requisites and Info

-An IAM user with `sts:assumerole` privilege, and accounts that have a trust relationship to the IAM user's account.
+An IAM user with `sts:AssumeRole` privilege, and accounts that have a trust relationship to the IAM user's account.

 By default, the IAM user is expected to be in an AWS Organization Master